rsinghlab/scNODE/baseline/README.md

 # baseline

-Codes for all baseline models: PRESCIENT, WOT, TrajectoryNet, and Dummy.
+Codes for all baseline models: PRESCIENT and MIOFlow.
 We use source codes available on GitHub to run baseline models.

 ## PRESCIENT